vjcvictor/SpartaBarber/replit.md

 ## Overview
 Barbería Sparta is a full-stack appointment booking system for a Colombian barbershop.
 It allows clients to book appointments online through a multi-step flow and provides admin/barber staff with tools to manage services, schedules, appointments, and clients.
 Key features include real-time availability, WhatsApp and push notifications, and comprehensive audit logging.
 The project aims to provide a professional and efficient booking experience, enhancing customer satisfaction and streamlining barbershop operations.

-**Recent Update (Nov 15, 2025):** Complete responsive design implementation across all tables and dashboards.
+**Recent Updates (Nov 15, 2025):**
+- Complete responsive design implementation across all tables and dashboards.
 Application is now 100% mobile-friendly with no horizontal overflow on any screen size (320px-1920px).
+- Service categorization feature: Services now include a `category` field with 4 predefined categories.
+Admin UI updated to manage categories, and booking flow displays services grouped and sorted by category (fewest to most services per category).

 ## User Preferences
 Preferred communication style: Simple, everyday language.